 I was having a party and I wanted to create a truly authentic fall feel for the house….

 Just like they do in the magazines.

+It wasn’t a felted acorn garland.
+Instead?
 I filled giant glass urns with acorns and tucked branches into them and strung tiny bits of twine from branch to branch and wrote thankful quotes on torn pieces of card stock and tied them onto the twine.